gfaraj/super-bot/README.md

 npm run start
 ```

+The bot service starts a web server on port 3000 (which is configurable) and accepts POST requests on "http://localhost:3000/message" with the body being JSON data representing a message object.
+The bot then will run that message through any commands that are supported and sends back the response.
+This makes it really easy to have any number of interfaces tied to the same bot service.
+Currently there's no security to restrict access to this endpoint so be aware that anyone could post messages to the bot.

 The Whatsapp interface is located in ./clients/whatsapp and you can run that separately by setting that as the current directory and using the same run command.

 ## Configuration